Health Library

 What is a Gastric Reflux Test (Multichannel Intraluminal Impedance Test)?

-The Gastric Reflux Test (Multichannel Intraluminal Impedance Test) is used to detect and record the number of times stomach contents come back into the esophagus and the relation of these episodes to symptoms (when a child cries, arches, coughs, gags, vomits, has chest pain, etc.).
-It also determines whether or not the contents are acidic and how long they stay in the esophagus.
+The gastric reflux test (Multichannel Intraluminal Impedance Test) is used to find and count how often stomach contents come back into the esophagus.
+It also shows how these reflux events are connected to symptoms (like when a child cries, arches, coughs, gags, vomits or has chest pain).
+The test also shows if the contents are acidic and how long they stay in the esophagus.

-The test is performed using a thin light wire containing an acid sensor, and six to seven metal sensors.
-It is inserted through the nose into the lower part of the esophagus.
-The impedance probe is then connected to a recorder box that the patient will carry with them for the duration of the study.
+The test is done using a thin, light wire with sensors.
+It is put through the nose into the lower part of the esophagus.
+The wire is then connected to a recorder box that your child will carry with them during the study, which lasts about 23 hours.

 Before the Test